am20dipi/JS-advanced-concepts/OOPv.FP /OOPv.FP.md

 * avoiding side effects using pure functions.
 * creating copies of data as to not modify the original data.
 * declarative => describes what the code is doing.
+* FP says: separate data and behavior for clarity.